Fasoracetam (NS-105 / NFC-1)

 Trials in ADHD, autistic disorder, cognition disorders, DiGeorge syndrome, major depressive disorder.

-ALL INDICATIONS DISCONTINUED by 2018.
-AEVI-004 (co-crystallized form) under development for ADHD, autistic disorder, epilepsy — no recent development as of April 2023.
+ALL indications discontinued by 2018.
+AEVI-004 (co-crystallized form) under development for ADHD, autistic disorder, epilepsy — no recent development as of.
 Multiple-indication abandonment is significant negative evidence about commercial viability and demonstrated efficacy.
-CURRENT STATUS: Nobias Therapeutics (NB-001) developing for DiGeorge syndrome only — Phase 2 as of October 2023.
+Current status: Nobias Therapeutics (NB-001) developing for DiGeorge syndrome only — Phase 2 as of.
 Demonstrates that despite multiple development attempts, fasoracetam has not achieved approval for any indication.

 Side effects and drug interactions